Yuerr14/CREC/README.md

 ## III.
 How to run

-Originally, *CREC* was developed as an [Eclipse](http://www.eclipse.org/mars/) Java Project, you can simply **import** the project into your workspace.

-In the runnable folder, detectClones.sh is an example shell.
+In the runnable folder, runCREC.sh is an example shell.
+It contains follow steps:
+* checking necessary software: to make sure you have installed git.
+* git clone project repository from the Internet: you can replace here for your own need.
+* get project commits: to generate all commits in the project.
+* generate project versions: to generate sample versions.
+* detect clones
+* collect refactor clones
+* extract features

 You can run detectClones.sh for jfreechart project, or you can change the projectName and project repository for your own need.

+If you want to view the source code, *CREC* was developed as an [Eclipse](http://www.eclipse.org/mars/) Java Project, you can simply **import** the project into your workspace(in the code folder).

 ## IV.
 Structure of the project
 ```powershell